 But I’m not going to rehash all the negative comments.
-You’ve come here for information, not my opinion on what I wish would be done to the golf course.
-So this section is primarily going to focus on the recent changes made to the golf course ahead of last year’s event.
+You’ve come here for information, not my opinion.
+So this section is primarily going to focus on the recent changes made to the golf course before the 2021 U.S. Open.
 This space will also discuss the differences in golf course setup between the Farmers Insurance Open and the U.S. Open.

 First, let’s discuss some recent changes to the South Course.
 Over the last few years, Rees Jones made a few subtle changes to make Torrey Pines South.
 A few new tee boxes were added to make some holes play a little differently.
 A tightly mowed collection area was also added behind the 9th Green.

 But the most significant change made to the golf course was with the fairway bunkers.
 Increased driving distances forced his hand.
 New fairway bunkers were added to make it more challenging off the tee.
 Bunkers were also shifted closer to fairways to allow balls to roll down into them.
 Every Par 4 and 5 on the golf course got some sort of bunker alteration.
 Either existing fairway bunkers were brought in closer to the fairway, or a new one was added to the landing zone.

 The work to the first hole is a great example of this:

 1st Hole – Before

 The short bunker was moved up the fairway.
 It’s now 320 yards off the tee to the middle of that bunker.
 In addition, before the renovation, a small swath of rough provided a barrier between the bunker and the fairway.
 Balls that just trickled off the fairway could get caught up in the intermediate rough.
 Now, the fairway transitions to the bunkers themselves.
 There’s less margin for error off the tee now than there was before.